man freezer

 2. Stock up on ice-creams

 Forget diets right now.
 Keep cool by stocking up on ice creams or lollies this month.
 You can buy some cheap and amazing ones in many stores.
-Someone at work bought the office all ice-creams yesterday and I don’t think I have ever been so happy to have one!
+Someone at work bought the office all ice-creams yesterday.
+I was incredibly happy to have one!
 I have loaded up my freezer ahead of tomorrow with ice lollies from Aldi.

 Eat alfresco heatwave